RosieTrainor/BookShelf/README.md

 ![Logged out](documentation/nav-logged-out.png)

-On mobile, the navigation collapses into a toggle.
+On mobile and tablet, the navigation collapses into a toggle.

 ![Toggle closed](documentation/toggle-closed.png)